Everything You Need To Know About Business Property Taxes

 Items included on your business personal property tax return should be reported properly to ensure the account is being assessed correctly.
 It is also important to review any assessment notices to confirm the assessor’s acceptance of the return or look to identify changes that may have been made.

-Business personal property tax is a self-reporting tax, meaning the taxpayer files a return that lists the tangible assets in their possession as of a certain date.
+Business personal property tax (BPP) is a self-reporting tax in which businesses file a BPP return that lists all tangible business assets as of a specific reporting date.
 In most cases, the date the assets were acquired, and the cost of the assets are used to place the assets on a set of depreciation tables to account for the loss in the assets value as they get older.
 As assets depreciate differently, the set of tables typically includes several tables that account for the loss of value at different rates.
 In order to avoid over assessment, and therefore, overpayment of property taxes, it is imperative that the assets be placed on the appropriate table.
 For example, furniture & fixtures might depreciate over 10 years while computers will depreciate faster due to advances in technology.
 Assets that fall into business personal property include:

 How Business Personal Property Audits Affect Your Business